Susan Oyama

 Oyama's work interrogates the nature versus nurture debates, and problematizes the conceptual foundations (e.g., assumptions, binaries, and classifications) on which these debates depend.
 Her notion of a "developmental system" allows us to reevaluate and reintegrate standard dichotomies such as development and evolution, body and mind, and stasis and change.
 Oyama's Developmental systems theory has had a significant impact in cognitive science, psychology, and the philosophy of biology.

+She graduated from Mills College and Harvard University.

+Personal life

+She married the Italian composer Luciano Berio in 1966.
+They divorced in 1972.